What Are Puffy Eyes?

 - Redness around the eye

 Some of the above are symptoms of orbital cellulitis.
-Although it is not as common a disease as conjunctivitis (pink eye), it does have devastating effects.
+Although orbital cellulitis is not as common a disease as conjunctivitis, it does have devastating effects.
 When left untreated, it can lead to very serious complications such as a blood infection or meningitis.
 If you are unable to drive yourself to the doctor, ask a relative or friend.
 If one is not available and you feel this is an emergency, call 911.
 Never attempt to drive yourself when you are experiencing vision problems.

 Avoiding Puffy Eyes